Medical and Dental Record Issues: Frequently Asked Questions

 Medical and dental records are essential to the delivery of care and play a crucial role in all clinical operations.
 The following information provides answers to questions that we frequently receive from members.

-You must follow federal and state-specific guidelines or laws.
-If no federal or state statutory requirements apply, The Doctors Company recommends the following:
+If no federal or state statutory requirements exist and reference to secondary resources is not sufficiently instructive, The Doctors Company recommends the following:

-- Adult patients, 10 years from the date the patient was last seen.
+- Adult patients: 10 years from the date the patient was last seen.

-- Minor patients, 28 years from the patient’s birth.
+- Minor patients: 28 years from the patient’s birth.

-- Deceased patients, five years from the date of death.
+- Deceased patients: Five years from the date of death.

 - Keep patient scheduling records for one year.